RandalSchwartz/pub_dev_mcp/PLAN.md

     * Retrieves `query`, `page`, and `sort` from the arguments.
     * Instantiates `PubClient` (or uses a shared instance).
     * Calls `PubClient.search()` with the provided arguments.
-    * Formats the `SearchPages` (or similar object) returned by `pub_api_client` into a user-friendly string or structured `TextContent`.
+    * Formats the `List<PackageResult>` (from `results.packages`) returned by `pub_api_client` into a user-friendly string or structured `TextContent`.
 This should include package names, brief descriptions, and potentially version numbers.
     * Include information about pagination if available from the `pub_api_client` response (e.g., current page, if there's a next page).
     * Returns a `CallToolResult` with the formatted content or an error message.
 * **Testable Components/Outcomes:**
   * The `searchPubDev` tool is listed when an MCP client queries server capabilities.
   * Calling the tool via an MCP client with a valid search query returns a formatted list of matching packages.
-  * Calling the tool with an empty or problematic query returns an appropriate error message via MCP.
+  * Calling the tool with an empty or problematic query returns an appropriate message via MCP (e.g., "No packages found" for empty search results from a valid API call, or an MCP error for actual API failures/invalid input).

 ## Step 4: Implement "Get Package Details" Tool